Jennylyn Mercado: 2010–2015: Entry into film and first MMFF Best Actress award

-2016–present: Just the 3 of Us and second Best Actress Award
+2016–present: Just the 3 of Us and second MMFF Best Actress award

 In 2015, Mercado was first in the FHM "Philippines' 100 Sexiest Women" list after Marian Rivera vacated the title.
 Before Mercado traveled to New York for the film PreNup with actor Sam Milby, she was surprised and given a plaque by publisher Aeus Reyes, Allan Altera, and GMA News reporter Nelson Canlas.
 On July 11, Mercado participated in the two-part FHM 100 Sexiest party at the SMX Convention Center in the SM Mall of Asia.

 Mercado played the lead role of Melanie "Mel" Fernandez-Dela Paz in the GMA series My Faithful Husband, which aired on August 10, 2015.
 Despite its success, the series was not extended due to scheduling conflicts with Mercado, who at the time was acting in two films, The Prenup and WalangForever.
 The series earned the lead actors multiple acting awards and nominations.
 After the commercial success of WalangForever, Mercado earned her second consecutive MMFF Best Actress award in 2015.

 Through social media, Mercado announced her upcoming project, confirming that she was acting in a new film with actor John Lloyd Cruz.
 The film, titled Just the 3 of Us, was produced by Star Cinema.
 It earned 16 million pesos in its opening day, which was the highest opening day gross of any of Mercado's movies and set a record for the highest opening day gross for a Philippine film.
 It went on to be one of the highest-grossing Philippine films of 2016.

 After months of negotiations, Mercado and GMA renewed their contract on July 4, 2016.
 As part of the contract, Mercado hosted GMA's new comedy-singing show Superstar Duets.
 She was later chosen to play the role of Steffi for the Philippine remake of the South Korean series My Love from the Star.

 In October 2018, Mercado became the first Filipina brand ambassador for international makeup brand Max Factor.

 Mercado's contract with GMA Network expired in September 2024.
 Several media reports stated that Love.
 Die.
-Repeat., directed by Irene Villamor, would be her last project with GMA, alongside newly signed Kapuso actor Xian Alexander Lim, though she re-signed with GMA on January 20, 2025.
+Repeat., directed by Irene Villamor, would be her last project with GMA, alongside newly-signed GMA actor Xian Lim, though she re-signed with GMA on January 20, 2025.

 It was announced that Mercado would star in an action television series titled Sanggang Dikit, and in a movie project entitled Anything About Your Wife with Dennis Trillo and Sam Milby.
 Mercado and her Aguila management also announced that she was working on a comeback album.